How do I get to the glacier?

 How do I book a tour or get tour information?

 - How much are guided tours?
-Tours are $100 per person including kids.
-This will include access fees and equipment
+In the winter tours are $100 per person including kids.
+In the summer, tours are $65 per person.
+This will include access fees and equipment. *Alaska residents call about resident rate.

 - Tip for your guide is separate from tour fee.
-If you would like to tip your guide the standard amount is 20% per person
+If you would like to tip your guide the standard amount is $15-$20 per person.

 - No age limitations